 For some companies, employees rally around high-risk, high-reward situations.
 Unlike competitive cultures, however, they’re not necessarily taking risks within their own positions, but rather with the company as a whole.
 Risk-taking companies always strive to be on the cutting edge, or in new territory, succeeding by blazing new trails instead of working their way up through an established market.
 Technology companies and startups often begin with a risk-taking culture, where excitement about the possibilities drives employees to give their best work.

 When defining conventional company cultures, think traditional business settings: business formal, structured, scheduled performance reviews, and nine-to-fives.
 These companies have clearly defined hierarchies, where strategies, goals, reports, and feedback flow up and down the chain of command.
 However, conventional culture doesn’t always have to mean an office.
 Retail companies often have a very structured culture that allows for a consistent customer experience.

 Prescriptive company cultures have one tried-and-true way to do practically everything, and employees are expected to follow that model for optimal success.
-While for some people, a prescriptive culture may seem restrictive, employees who believe in their organization’s goals, principles, and offerings will be more likely to also believe in its set of procedures.
-Management in these companies is generally more hands-on, and will step in to correct employees whenever they act outside of company processes.
+While for some people a prescriptive culture may seem restrictive, employees who believe in their organizations’ goals, principles, and offerings will be more likely to also believe in its set of procedures.
+Managers in these companies are generally more hands-on, and will step in to correct employees whenever they act outside of company processes.
 Many service-based companies have some level of a prescriptive culture, such as quality assurance recordings for employees of call centers or representative feedback from customers.
 With careful attention to process, companies with effective prescriptive cultures benefit from well-trained employees.